Caring for Button Rock Preserve

 If I am some one who is a serious permit purchasing fisherman at the reservoir for the past five years when will myself and others know what changes lie in store for 2020?

-mitchell301 asked over 4 years ago
+mitchell301 asked about 5 years ago

 The plan process is ongoing in 2020 so any changes to permitting would not start until 2021 at the earliest.
 If there are changes to the permitting system for 2021 or beyond, City of Longmont will notify people through our website or residents can also check with CPW.